Mon4ik/homebridge-yandex/README.md

 3. Set redirect URL to: `http://<server ip>:6767/auth/callback`
 4. Then start Homebridge server and go to url and authorize with your YandexID: `http://<server ip>:6767/auth`

+## Known issues
+- When light is RGB and saturation capable, and you set white, the light will be dim
+- With Docker doesn't work init devices (???)

 ## Current Support list

 ### Devices: